-A major in mathematics or in mathematical statistics can be achieved by satisfying the requirements listed for either the Bachelor of Arts or Bachelor of Science.
+A major in mathematics or in mathematical statistics can be achieved by satisfying the requirements listed for either the bachelor of arts or bachelor of science.
 Lower division students are urged to consult a member of the departmental faculty before enrolling in courses other than those satisfying Division V requirements.

-The bachelor of arts in mathematics requires MTH 112, 113, 117, 121, 321, one of 214, 311 or 317, and at least four additional 3-hour courses numbered higher than 109 (excluding 205, 306, and 381), at least two of which must be numbered above 300.
-The bachelor of arts in mathematical statistics requires MTH 112, 113, 117, 121, 256, 357, 358, 367, one of 214, 311, 317, 321, 324, 326, 334, or 355, and two additional 3-hour courses numbered 200 or above (excluding 205, 306, and 381) of which at least one must be numbered above 300.
+The bachelor of arts in mathematics requires MST 112, 113, 117, 121, 321, one of 214, 311 or 317, and at least four additional 3-hour courses numbered higher than 109 (excluding 205, 306, and 381), at least two of which must be numbered above 300.

-The bachelor of science in mathematics requires MTH 112, 113, 117, 121, 311, 321, 391, and 392 with at least six additional 3-hour courses numbered higher than 109 (excluding 205, 306, and 381), at least three of which must be numbered above 300.
+The bachelor of science in mathematics requires MST 112, 113, 117, 121, 311, 321, 391, and 392 with at least six additional 3-hour courses numbered higher than 109 (excluding 205, 306, and 381), at least three of which must be numbered above 300.

-The bachelor of science in mathematical statistics requires MTH 112, 113, 117, 121, 256, 311, 357, 358, 367, 391, 392; with at least three additional 3-hour courses numbered 200 or above (excluding 205, 306, and 381) of which at least one must be numbered above 300.
+The bachelor of science in mathematical statistics requires MST 112, 113, 117, 121, 256, 311, 357, 358, 367, 391, 392, one of CSC 111 or CSC 112 with at least three additional 3-hour courses numbered 200 or above (excluding 205, 306, and 381) of which at least one must be numbered above 300.
 Additionally, the research and paper prepared for 391 and 392 must be on a topic related to statistics.

 A minimum grade point average of 2.0 in courses which comprise a major or minor in the department is required for graduation with any major or minor which the department offers.
-Students may major in the department and minor in statistics but no electives may be counted for both.
+Students may major in the department and minor in statistics, but the only electives that may be counted towards both programs is exactly one of MST 121 or 205.
 Students may not major in the department and minor in mathematics or double-major within the department.

 Honors in Mathematics, Mathematical Statistics, and Mathematical Business.
 To be graduated with the designation “Honors in Mathematics,” “Honors in Mathematical Statistics,” or“Honors in Mathematical Business,” students must satisfactorily complete a senior research paper, and they must have a minimum grade point average of 3.5 in the major and 3.0 in all college coursework.
 For additional information, members of the departmental faculty should be consulted.